alexmiller63/SNAP/kennedy-letter.md

 **Reason for inclusion:**

-Senior official responsible for the State Hearings Division.
+Senior official responsible for the State Hearings Division in which the case is pending.

-**Status:** VERIFIED — individual electronic route still being researched.
+**Electronic route:**

+SHDCSU@dss.ca.gov

+**Important note:**

+This is the State Hearings Division address and is not represented as Judge Boyd's personal email address.

 ---